MonikaDzik/test_cases/README.md

 Title | Action | Expected result
 ------|--------| ---------------
-correct subscription | in the "newsletter" field at the bottom of the page, enter the email address you generated and click "zapisz się!" | confirmation email has been sent re-subscribe to the same email address | in the "newsletter" field at the bottom of the page, enter same email address you generated and click "zapisz się!" | redirected to a page with information "this address is already in the database", a field is displayed that allows you to unsubscribe, the repeated email address is already entered in the field incorrect email | in the "newsletter" field at the bottom of the page, enter email address without "@" symbol and click "zapisz się!" | redirected to a page with the message: Invalid email address format
+Correct subscription | In the "newsletter" field at the bottom of the page, enter the email address you generated and click "zapisz się!" | Confirmation email has been sent
+Re-subscribe to the same email address | In the "newsletter" field at the bottom of the page, enter same email address you generated and click "zapisz się!" | Redirected to a page with information "this address is already in the database", a field is displayed that allows you to unsubscribe, the repeated email address is already entered in the field
+Incorrect email | In the "newsletter" field at the bottom of the page, enter email address without "@" symbol and click "zapisz się!" | Redirected to a page with the message: Invalid email address format

 *Description:*  Windows 10 Home (x64), browser Chrome ver.
 110.0.5481.78